vladiMIR28161/BSMotif/README.md

-### BSMotifs
+### BSMotif

-BSMotifs is a Python package and pipeline for analyzing transcription factor (TF) binding site motif similarity.
+BSMotif is a Python package and pipeline for analyzing transcription factor (TF) binding site motif similarity.
 It integrates motif comparison results with TF classification by DNA-binding domain and constructs hierarchical branches of similar motifs within different classification levels.

 ## Overview